 3. Is it positive?

-Optimistic thoughts such as “I have the ability to make this sale”, or “My purpose is to improve lives” can keep negative thoughts at bay.
+Optimistic thoughts such as “I can make this sale”, or “My purpose is to improve lives” can keep negative thoughts at bay.
 If your self-talk is clouded with pessimistic statements, your behavior will reflect that, and your sales will tank.

 4. Is it unbiased?